About Thomas J. Bushlack

-Even as a pre-teenager I was reading Scriptures, philosophy, and theology – both Christian and Buddhist – and doing yoga poses in my room.
+Even as a kid I was reading sacred texts, philosophy, and theology from many traditions.
+And doing yoga poses in my room.
 You know, normal stuff!
-However, my passion for contemplation was ignited by the Benedictine monks and sisters at St. John’s Abbey and St. Benedict’s Monastery in northern Minnesota.
-Their simple life of prayer and work (ora et labora) gradually infused into my bones, and drew me away from a pre-medicine career into a lucrative life of study as a theologian.
+My passion for contemplation was ignited by the Benedictine monks and sisters at St. John’s Abbey and St. Benedict’s Monastery in Minnesota.
+Their example of “prayer and work” ignited within me a gentle but persistent desire for a daily contemplative practice and discipline.

-In the classroom Sr. Mary Reuter, OSB, introduced us to lectio divina and Centering Prayer – both of which remain the bedrock and foundation of my daily practice.
-Meanwhile, Fr.
-Mark Thamert, OSB, introduced me to spiritual direction, the Enneagram, the mystical poetry of Rumi, Hafiz, and Rainer Maria Rilke, Thich Nhat Hanh’s beautiful little book, The Miracle of Mindfulness, cooking with enough garlic to kill a village of vampires, and the finer details of tasting Scotch whiskey.
-An eclectic mix of essential life skills!
+In the classroom Sr. Mary Reuter, OSB, introduced us to lectio divina (a Latin phrase meaning “sacred reading”) and Centering Prayer.
+Centering Prayer (20 minutes twice per day) remains the foundation of my daily practice.
+Fr.
+Mark Thamert, OSB, introduced me to spiritual direction, the Enneagram, the mystical Islamic poetry of Rumi and Hafiz, and Rainer Maria Rilke, the Buddhist teachings of Thich Nhat Hanh, cooking with enough garlic to kill a village of vampires, and the finer details of tasting Scotch whiskey.
+Essential life skills!